Ollynov/t-school-fullstack-2/server/lecture-notes.md

 I recommend this one to start
 https://www.npmjs.com/package/is-odd

-if more ambitious try
+you can also look into
 https://www.npmjs.com/package/math-expression-evaluator

 run it and make sure it works

-**Lecture 1.5: writing your own module and import it in your main app *** I suggest writing is-even to check if a number is even
+**Lecture 1.5: writing your own module and import it in your main app *** I suggest writing is-even to check if a number is even or any other function that you might think is useful

 ## Setting Everything Up